-Tecmo Bowl is a seemingly effortless game in which everything falls neatly into place as if ordained by nature.
+Tecmo Bowl is a seemingly effortless game in which everything falls neatly into place.
 It stripped football down to its basic elements and created a fun arcade experience anyone can enjoy.
 Tecmo Bowl was Madden before Madden was a household name.
 It’s the game that started the football franchise craze in video games and laid the groundwork for the even better, Tecmo Super Bowl.
 American football games have come a long way over the years, but what hasn’t changed is the sheer enjoyment any football fan can have when playing Tecmo Bowl.

 Tecmo Bowl is without a doubt the granddaddy of football games, and there’s something to be said for the back-to-basics formula that Tecmo Bowl employed.
 With technological enhancements in gameplay, graphics, power, and speed, the original Tecmo Bowl seems incredibly dated in 2016, but surprisingly the game holds up nearly three decades later.

 Side Note: There were two NES versions of the game released in the U.S. The first release is easily identified by its black and gold seal of quality and the second version by its white and gold seal.
 It should also be noted that the names of players were removed on the virtual console release.